divvun/giellalt-svn2git/doc/TheMove.md

 1. email everyone about move time = last checkin time - DONE
 1. make one final update to git, using `git svn` - DONE
-1. push to GitHub
+1. push to GitHub - DONE
-1. add topics, description and url; **NB!** remember `giellalt-langs` topics!
+1. add topics, description and url; **NB!** remember `giellalt-langs` topics! - DONE
-1. create branch develop, make it the default, lock master
+1. create branch develop, make it the default, lock master - DONE
-1. add webhook for Zulip
+1. add webhook for Zulip - DONE
-1. make all repos public
+1. make all repos public - DONE
-1. move all from the **GiellaLTTmp** GitHub org to **GiellaLT**; delete the GiellaLTTmp org
+1. move all from the **GiellaLTTmp** GitHub org to **GiellaLT** - DONE;
+   delete the GiellaLTTmp org
-1. remove `langs` and `keyboards` from svn
+1. remove `langs` and `keyboards` from svn - DONE
-1. add languages to teams
+1. add languages to teams - DONE
-1. update
+1. update ???
-1. announce the new checkout/clone url's, and reopen for edits
+1. announce the new checkout/clone url's, and reopen for edits - DONE
 1. rewrite all Makefile.am files to include files from `giella-core/am-shared/` - DONE
-1. Remove `am-shared/` in all languages
+1. Remove `am-shared/` in all languages - DONE

+As of 19.5.2020, three language repos are still left in svn:

+- `external-langs/`
+- `closed-langs/`
+- `closedSA-langs/`

+All in all seven language repos.
+These will be converted over the next couple of weeks.